 Melbourne’s tree pruning experts – healthy trees, one limb at a time

 You’ve found the secateurs and handsaws in the shed and given them a quick clean to remove the rust.
-What else is there to pruning a tree?
+What else is there to tree pruning?

 Turns out there’s a lot more if you want to keep your trees happy and healthy.